 Helping clients prepare for tax day

 Whether your tax client is business or personal, no one wants to be hit really hard with a heavy tax burden.
-Help your clients properly estimate their income and work with them throughout the year to find deductions to further decrease their tax bill.
+Help your clients properly estimate their income and work with them throughout the year to find deductions to further decrease their tax bills.
 By offering this kind of guidance, you will become a trusted advisor who helps them make wise tax decisions that could significantly impact their wealth.

-Employed clients have the option of choosing how much they want withheld from their paychecks for taxes.
+Employed clients have the option of choosing how much they want to be withheld from their paychecks for taxes.
 Talk to your clients about strategy: would they rather pay as they go and have a very small tax bill or a refund, or would they rather hold onto their money until they file?
 Some clients may prefer that they, not the federal government, earn the interest on that money.

 If clients choose to withhold less than you think they will likely owe, instruct them to keep that money, untouched, in a separate account so it’s ready to pay when it’s time to file.